 What is anxiety?

-Anxiety may be something you are familiar with, it is common in a variety of physical disorders, but most commonly in stress related disorders.
+Anxiety may be something you are familiar with, it is common in a variety of physical disorders, but most commonly in stress related disorders such as depression.
 Symptoms you might experience can range from feeling agitated, changes in appetite, problems with sleep, irritability, racing thoughts and a feeling of dread or panic.
 But what is the link between gut symptoms and anxiety?